-Regarding the other Aircraft already in service, as the definition implies, the base value is determined from long-term historical trends.
+Regarding the Owned Aircraft, as the definition implies, the base value is determined from long-term historical trends.
 BK Associates has accumulated a database of over 10,000 data points of aircraft sales that occurred since 1970.
-From analysis of these data we know, for example, what the average aircraft should sell for as a percentage of its new price, as well as the high and low values that have occurred in strong and weak markets.
+From analysis of this data we know, for example, what the average aircraft should sell for as a percentage of its new price, as well as the high and low values that have occurred in strong and weak markets.